shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-global-insertion-orders.md

 ---
-title: Monetize - Explore Global Insertion Orders
+title: Explore Global Insertion Orders
-Description: The article delves into global insertion orders, presenting key metrics for all insertion orders under direct-sold advertisers, offering quick access to individual insertion order details, and providing options for bulk editing and reporting. ms.date: 10/28/2023
+description: The article delves into global insertion orders, presenting key metrics for all insertion orders under direct-sold advertisers, offering quick access to individual insertion order details, and providing options for bulk editing and reporting. ms.date: 10/28/2023
 ---

-# Monetize - Explore global insertion orders
+# Explore global insertion orders

 The **Insertion Orders** screen shows you essential metrics about all insertion orders under all your direct-sold advertisers, provides quick access to each insertion order's details, and offers bulk editing and reporting options.